gcavalcantes/AngrealRL/README.md

 ### System Requirements
 - Python 3.x installed

-Please bear in mind that this program has not been tested on Windows or Mac.
-There are plans to test it on Windows in the future.
+Please bear in mind that this program has not been tested on Mac OS.
+There are currently no plans to test it on this platform.

 ### Starting the game
 Execute the file __engine.py__ .